tinymce/tinymce-docs/CONTRIBUTING.md

 Resources to be linked take the form of a URL following by the linked text between two brackets.
 Linking an external resource looks like this:

 ```
   hello, http://www.example.com[text to link] to the URL example.com.
 ```

 ## Live demos

-New live demos can be added to [modules/ROOT/examples/live-demos directory](modules/ROOT/examples/live-demos).
+New live demos can be added to the [modules/ROOT/examples/live-demos directory](modules/ROOT/examples/live-demos).
 It then can be referenced in your doc with the following code:

 ```
   liveDemo::{sub-directory-name}[]
 ```

 ## Adding metadata to a page

-Every page should have a meta section starting at line 1 containing information that is both informative and system critical.
+Every page should have a meta section immediately after the heading containing information that is both informative and system critical.
 If you are creating a page or editing one that currently has inadequate meta information, please read the comments next to the default meta fields below.

 ```
   :navtitle:          // Descriptive title for the navigation bar, if omitted nav defaults to title field.
-    :description_short: // Short description for the grid layouts.
   :description:       // Detailed description at page level for the header section under the title.
-    :keywords:          // Space-separated list of keywords in the content.
+  :keywords:          // Comma-separated list of keywords in the content.
 ```

 # Recommended tools